-At June 30, 2015, the Partnership had approximately \$5.5 million in cash and cash equivalents, up from approximately \$5.3 million at December 31, 2014.
+At March 31, 2016, the Partnership had approximately \$5.0 million in cash and cash equivalents, down from approximately \$5.2 million at December 31, 2015 as the Partnership paid accrued asset retirement obligations and operating expenses during the first quarter of 2016.
 The Partnership's goal is to maintain cash and cash equivalents at least sufficient to cover the undiscounted value of its future asset retirement obligation liability.
-The Partnership also plans to reserve funds for repairs which may disrupt the Partnership's production.
+The Partnership also plans to reserve funds for repairs which may disrupt the Partnership's production and for future recompletion operations.

 The Partnership's future financial condition, results of operations, and cash from operating activities will largely depend upon prices received for its oil and natural gas production.
 A substantial portion of the Partnership's production is sold under market-sensitive contracts.
 Prices for oil and natural gas are subject to fluctuations in response to changes in supply, market uncertainty, and a variety of factors beyond the Partnership's control.
-These factors include worldwide political instability, the foreign supply of oil and natural gas, the price of foreign imports, the level of consumer demand, and the price and availability of alternative fuels.
+These factors include worldwide political and economic conditions, the foreign and domestic supply of oil and natural gas, the price of foreign imports, the level of consumer demand, weather, and the price and availability of alternative fuels.